Board Foot Calculator

 How do you calculate board feet?

-How many board feet in a 2×4?
+How many board feet are in a 2x4x8?

 What is board foot insulation?

-How accurate is this calculator?
+How accurate is this board foot calculator?

 Accuracy & Disclaimer

-Instant, accurate board foot and cost estimates — at the workshop, the lumber yard, or from the couch.
+Instant, accurate board foot and lumber cost estimates — at the workshop, the lumber yard, or from the couch.

 Calculate Board Feet Now →